mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 The Javascript development has been stalled for years.
 The 5th version of the standard has been published by the Ecma International, the standardization body behind Javascript, in 2009.
-From that time, new features have not been added to the language until 2015.
+Since that time, new features have not been added to the language until 2015.
 The rapid growth of web development popularity has forced the Ecma to speed up the standardization process.
 In June 2015, the ECMAScript 2015 specification has been published.
 It contained numerous